inxilpro/Zit/README.md

 ## Change Log

+### Version 3.0.0

+  - Implemented [Container Interoperability](https://github.com/container-interop/container-interop).
+Zit was already `container-interop` compatible, but it now implements the interface and throws an exception that implements `Interop\Container\Exception\NotFoundException` when a item is not found.
+This exception extends `\InvalidArgumentException`, so 3.0.0 should be nearly 100% backwards-compatible, but I'm bumping the major version just in case.
+  - Removed deprecated function `setParam`
+  - Fixed a typo in the exception message thrown from `__call` if a method does not exist
+  - `set()` is now fluent (returns the container for chaining)
+  - Switched to md4 hashing for speed improvements (we don't need the security of md5)
+  - Added DocBlocks throughout the code

 ### Version 2.0

   - Removed the `setParam` method in favor of checking whether the parameter passed to `set` is callable.